ulfalizer/Kconfiglib/README.rst

   .. image:: https://raw.githubusercontent.com/ulfalizer/Kconfiglib/screenshots/screenshots/menuconfig.gif

+  *There is now also a show-help mode that shows the help text of the currently selected symbol in the help window at the bottom.*

   ``menuconfig.py`` currently only supports Python 3, mostly due to ``curses.get_wch()`` not being available on Python 2.
 It is needed for Unicode support.